Le Corbusier – Monastery of Sainte Marie de la Tourette, Éveux, France

 Le Corbusier, Convent of Sainte Marie de la Tourette, Church interior

-Interior view of the church from the raised sanctuary; image Aurelien Guichard CC BY-SA 2.0 via Flickr
+Interior view of the church from the raised sanctuary.
+Photo by Aurelien Guichard CC BY-SA 2.0 via Flickr

 Le Corbusier, Convent of Sainte Marie de la Tourette, Church interior 2

-View of the church towards the high altar with the side chapel on the left and the sacristy on the right; photo Wsifrancis CC BY-NC-ND 2.0 via Flickr
+View of the church interior toward the high altar, with the side chapel on the left and the sacristy on the right.
+Photo: Wsifrancis CC BY-NC-ND 2.0 via Flickr

 Le Corbusier, Convent of Sainte Marie de la Tourette, Eveux, church, interior 2

-The windows’ splays are painted in red, yellow, and blue to evoke the colors of the stained windows of the medieval abbeys; photo Wsifrancis CC BY-NC-ND 2.0 via Flickr
+Painted splays in red, yellow, and blue recall the stained glass of medieval abbeys.
+Photo: Wsifrancis CC BY-NC-ND 2.0 via Flickr

 Le Corbusier, Convent of Sainte Marie de la Tourette, chapel 2

-Side chapel, view from the lower level; photo Minke Wagenaar CC BY-NC-ND 2.0 via Flickr
+View of the side chapel from the lower level.
+Photo by Minke Wagenaar, CC BY-NC-ND 2.0 via Flickr

 Le Corbusier, Convent of Sainte Marie de la Tourette, courtyard, sacristy from the church

-The refectory, view from the church sanctuary; photo Fred Romero CC BY 2.0 via Flickr
+View of the refectory from the sanctuary.
+Photo: Fred Romero CC BY 2.0 via Flickr

 Le Corbusier, Convent of Sainte Marie de la Tourette, Church, floor detail

-Close-up view of the stone-clad floor of the church; photo Minke Wagenaar CC BY-NC-ND 2.0 via Flickr
+Close‑up of the stone‑clad church floor.
+Photo: Minke Wagenaar CC BY-NC-ND 2.0 via Flickr

 Le Corbusier, Convent of Sainte Marie de la Tourette, refectory

-Sainte Marie de la Tourette is still in use as a monastery today, yet it is largely empty due to the steady decline in the number of monks living in Éveux in the last decades.
+Although still functioning as a monastery, La Tourette is largely empty due to the decline in the number of monks.

 Le Corbusier, Convent of Sainte Marie de la Tourette, concrete parapet detail

-Detail of a concrete parapet of a cell balcony; photo Ilha Lee CC BY-NC 2.0 via Flickr
+Detail of the concrete parapet on a cell balcony.
+Photo: Ilha Lee CC BY-NC 2.0 via Flickr

 Le Corbusier, Convent of Sainte Marie de la Tourette, exterior 3

-Photo Fred Romero CC BY 2.0 via Flickr
+Photo by Fred Romero, CC BY 2.0 via Flickr

 sponsored links